Sergei Stadler: Saint Petersburg Symphony Orchestra

-Currently, Sergei Stadler is the Artistic Director and Chief Conductor of the Saint Petersburg Symphony Orchestra.
-The Saint Petersburg Symphony Orchestra was created because of the initiative of Sergei Stadler in 2013.
-To present it is one of the best orchestras in Saint Petersburg, which plays about 500 concerts in Russia and abroad.
-The orchestra regularly performs at the Saint Petersburg and Moscow Philharmonic, the Hermitage and Alexandrinsky Theater, the State Academic Chapel of St. Petersburg, and the Large and Small Halls of the Moscow Conservatory.
+Stadler was the artistic director and chief conductor of the Saint Petersburg Symphony Orchestra, an orchestra initiated by him in 2013 and regarded as one of the best orchestras in Saint Petersburg, playing about 500 concerts in Russia and abroad.
+The orchestra regularly performs at the Saint Petersburg and Moscow Philharmonic, the Hermitage and Alexandrinsky Theatre, the State Academic Chapel of St. Petersburg, and the Large and Small Halls of the Moscow Conservatory.

 Among the concert cycles for violin and orchestra without a conductor: five concerts by Mozart, all compositions for violin and orchestra of Beethoven and Tchaikovsky.
 Also among the projects: Paganiniana, Spanish violin, Magyar violin, French virtuoso violin music, Wieniawski and Polish violin art, Tchaikovsky and Russian violin tradition, Offenbach-gala.
-In addition, the Orchestra was remembered for such opera productions as Tannhäuser by R. Wagner, Turandot, Tosca and Manon Lescaut by G. Puccini, Il Trovatore by D. Verdi, Die Fledermaus by I. Strauss, Le Nozze di Figaro by V.A.
-Mozart, etc. The hallmark of the orchestra became marathons, which are held annually since the creation of the team.
+In addition, the Orchestra presented opera productions including Wagner's Tannhäuser, Puccini's Turandot, Tosca and Manon Lescaut, Verdi's Il trovatore, Die Fledermaus by J. Strauss and Mozart's Le nozze di Figaro.
+The hallmark of the orchestra became marathons, which are held annually since the creation of the team.
 The following were played in one evening: six Tchaikovsky symphonies (2014), all Brahms symphonies (2015), from spring to autumn 2016 — all Mozart symphonies, and within the framework of the final marathon — 12 most iconic (2016); all Beethoven symphonies (2017), for which the orchestra was included in the Russian Book of Records as “the longest philharmonic concert with a programme from the works of one author performed by one symphony orchestra under the direction of one conductor”; all Liszt’s symphonic poems (2018).

 Teaching and mentoring

-Since 2007, the Maestro has been teaching at the Moscow Conservatory.
+From 2007, Stadler taught at the Moscow Conservatory.
 From 2008 to 2011 he was the Rector of the Saint Petersburg Conservatory.
 Since 2018, he has been leading an educational programme “The instrumental performance practice: violin” at Saint Petersburg State University.
-He holds master classes in Russia, the USA, Germany, Norway, Poland, Israel, Finland, Spain, France, Italy, Singapore, China, Portugal and other countries.
-He is known to be an Honorary Professor of the Beijing and Kiev Conservatoires.
+He held master classes in Russia, the USA, Germany, Norway, Poland, Israel, Finland, Spain, France, Italy, Singapore, China, Portugal and other countries.
+He is known to be an Honorary Professor of the Beijing and Kyiv Conservatories.
 An Honorary Advisor to the Chinese-Russian Association for the Study of Strategy “One Belt and One Way”.

-Work

-He has performed in such halls as:

-Musikverein (Vienna), La Scala (Milan), Royal Festival Hall (London), Salle Pleyel (Paris), Berlin Philharmonie, Alte Oper (Frankfurt), Herculessaal (Munich), Semperoper (Dresden), Concertgebouw (Amsterdam), Teatro Real (Madrid), Tonhalle (Zurich), Palau de la Música Catalana (Barcelona), Megaron (Athens), Rudolfinum (Prague), Suntory Hall (Tokyo), etc.
+Death